sanujkul/Analog-Filter-Design/README.md

 This repository contains SPICE implementation and simulation of several Analog filters studied in the course Analog Filter Design, ECD07, NSIT, by Prof. Raj Senani.

-## Please find detaied experiment report in project specific README.md.
+## Please find detaied experiment reports in project specific README.md.
 ### NOTE: Experiments before these were hardware experiments that were performed in LAB and those are not documented here.

 # OVERVIEW